The Retreat from Liberty

 The Retreat from Liberty: The Erosion of Democracy in Today's Britain is a book by Michael Moorcock published in 1983.

+Contents

-It is a 95-page political pamphlet written to convince people to accept personal freedom and all the responsibilities that entails.
+The Retreat from Liberty: The Erosion of Democracy in Today's Britain is a 95-page political pamphlet written to convince people to each accept their own personal freedom and all responsibilities that come with it.

+Reception

 Dave Pringle reviewed The Retreat from Liberty: The Erosion of Democracy in Today's Britain for Imagine magazine, and stated that "This booklet is a must for all Moorcock fans, but I hope it is read by a much wider audience besides."